atulthakre00/traffic-light-simulation-using-circular-queue/README.md

 # Traffic Light Simulation Using Circular Queue

-This is a simple Tkinter GUI based Python Program to simulate working of Traffic Lights to implement queue implementation
+This is a simple Tkinter GUI based Python Program to simulate working of Traffic Lights using Circular Queue implementation

 Technical Skills Used: